spookbench/spooknotes/blogposts/amiga_dmscn/0_architecture_overview/index.md

 On OCS, we have four "primary" modes:

 - Low resolution, called *lores*.
 It supports 32 colors and for NTSC systems it's 320x200, for PAL - 320x256.
 - High resolution, *hires* mode.
-Drops to only 16 colors, but we get 320x400 (NTSC) or 640x256 (PAL).
+Drops to only 16 colors, but weget 320x400 (NTSC) or 640x256 (PAL).
 - Remaining two are *interlaced* version of the previous ones.
 As you can imagine, the number of colors and vertical resolution stays the same, but the horizontal resolution is doubled.

 Simple, right?
 Well... there's more!
 There are also two special modes - *HAM (Hold and modify)* and *EHB (Extra Half Brite)*.
 They provide the ability to display more colors (4096 for HAM and 64 for EHB), but they come with their own quirks and constraints, which makes them not suitable